-As your design flow progresses through synthesis and implementation, you must regularly monitor and verify the power consumption to be sure that thermal dissipation remains within budget.
-You can then take prompt remedial actions if power approaches your budget too closely.
+As your design flow progresses through synthesis and implementation, you must regularly monitor and verify the power consumption to be sure that thermal dissipation remains within budget, that the board voltage regulators remain within their current operating limits and the design stays within any system power limits.
+You can then take prompt remedial actions if the power approaches your budget too closely.